 Active: Spielberg directed the movie ET.

-Introduce your note
+Introduce your doc

-Structure your note
+Structure your doc

-Guide the reader by using headers 1 and 2.
+Guide the reader by using headers 1, 2, and 3.
 They'll structure your note efficiently.

 You can use our quote feature to make a sentence more visible.
+(Shortcut ⌘+Shift+>.)

 Add a takeaways section

 Enrich your content

-Take this note as an example
+Take this doc as an example